P1sec/pycrate/README.md

 * *MCC_MNC*: dictionnaries for MCC and MNC look-up
 * *NAS*: provides two functions to parse any uplink and downlink mobile NAS messages
 * *NASLTE*: provides two functions to parse LTE uplink and downlink NAS messages
-* *NAS5G*: provides one function to parse 5G upling and downling mobile NAS messages
+* *NAS5G*: provides one function to parse 5G uplink and downlink mobile NAS messages
 * *PPP*: structures for NCP and LCP protocols used for PPP connection estabishment
 * *SCCP*: structures for SCCP user-data and management messages
 * *SIGTRAN*: structures for SIGTRAN (mostly M2PA and M3UA) messages